juliocachaydev/dtoHydrator/README.md

 ## Features

-- Handler-based hydration for values
+- Handler-based hydration
 - Dependency injection support

 ## Getting Started
 > TODO: Add nuget here...

-## Setup
+## Usage
 ### Add the hydrator library via dependency injection

 You can pass one or more assemblies.
 The library will scan the assemblies for hydrator handlers.